Hagley Catholic High School

 • Review a completed musical project

-This is similar to the Year 9 module on New Directions / Minimalism.
+This is similar to the Year 9 module on Remix Time.

 • Plan a recording session in response to a given scenario